01110011011101010110010001101111/01110011011101010110010001101111/README.md

 * Software Intern at Futurist Academy
 * Developer Advocate Intern at TigerGraph

+__Noteable Awards__
+* 1st Overall at Hack COVID-19
+* 1st Overall at PlatHacks
+* 1st Overall at TeenHacksHTX
+* 3rd Overall at TigerGraph's Graphathon

 Recently, I've been using skills, such as:
 - Graph Databases (with TigerGraph)
 - Machine Learning (with TensorFlow)